sncosmo/sncosmo/docs/overview.rst

   aspects of SN analyses.

 * `SNooPy`_ (or snpy) is also a Python library for SN analysis, but with a (mostly) different feature set.
-SNooPy is aimed at both the Python programmer and the general user (you don't necessarily need to know Python to use it), whereas this package is (currently) only a library.
+The current maintenance and development status of the package is unclear.

 .. _`snfit`: http://supernovae.in2p3.fr/~guy/salt/index.html